bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Have button to return to album.
         * Button has own name.
         * Button has drama mask icon.
-* Remove extraneous stuff from resize manager.
-* Pitch only needs user agent from device wrapper.

 * Prevent user select of tooltip text.
 * Illustrator